 Start getting books online through the library or buy them electronically for a Kindle or other device.
 Any books you don’t love or that don’t have sentimental value can be let go.
-Try bookscouter.com to find the best selling price for your books.
-And if you aren’t someone who really loves a physical book, you probably won’t miss any of them.
+Try bookscouter.com to find the best price for your books.
+And if you don’t love a physical book, you probably won’t miss any of them.

 DVDs take up precious space, and you really don’t need them.
 You can download software to rip DVDs to your computer for watching on an external drive.
 Then find the best price you can for your physical DVDs on Decluttr.
 For future purchases, buy movies through Amazon or another digital seller.

-If you still have CDs lying around, you can rip these to your computer as well.
+If you still have CDs lying around, you can also rip these to your computer.
 Decluttr will also give you a little bit of cash for old CDs.
-In the future, find a streaming app for music or purchase online.
+In the future, find a streaming app for music, such as Spotify or YouTube Premium.